What Is Purpose Code and Why Is It Required?

 What Is Purpose Code?

-It is applicable in inward remittances and international transactions conducted by Indian exporters.
-By assigning a purpose code to a transaction, exporters clarify the intended use of the funds, aiding regulatory authorities in monitoring and regulating cross-border financial flows.
+There are two types of purpose codes, purpose code for inward remittance and purpose code for outward remittance.
+By assigning a purpose code to a transaction, exporters clarify the intended use of the funds, aiding regulatory authorities in monitoring and regulating cross-border financial flows and ensuring regulatory compliance

 When Do You Need to Use the Purpose Code?